hsaghir/hsaghir.github.io/src/content/posts/2016-01-15-pyramid-principle-writing.md

 *evidence* instead of reconstructing the argument.

 It also forces the writer to actually have a point.
-If you can't write the apex sentence, you don't have a piece yet — you have notes.
+If you can't write the apex sentence, you don't have a piece yet, you have notes.

 ---